 In light of high turnover rates plaguing contact centers, leaders are acknowledging the importance of leaning into agent experience as a way to grow their company.

 Since so many contact center leaders are now aligned in the importance of AX, it’s time for us to stop the talk and spring into action.
-We’re sharing what agent experience means to us, and the steps you can take to improve yours.
-All in fewer than 400 words for the busy manager.
+We’re briefly sharing what agent experience means to us, and the steps you can take to improve yours.

 What is agent experience?

 Contact center leaders are swept up in a storm of seemingly conflicting priorities.
-Companies want to cut costs, grow revenue and be customer-centric.
+Companies want to cut costs, grow revenue, and be customer-centric.
 But in order to meet the demands of both customers and execs, contact center leaders must be agent-centric, first.
-Prioritizing your team and leaning into your people is the only way to grow your business AND keep customers happy.
+Prioritizing your team and pouring into your employees the only way to grow your business AND keep customers happy.

 The formula is simpler than it may seem.

 Happy agents = happy customers

 It can feel a little cliche, but that’s because the logic is obvious.
 In order for your customers to have a good experience, they need to interact with happy and satisfied employees.
 When you view AX through three dimensions, you have insight into agent performance, customer outcomes, and the feelings your employees have about their jobs.

 2020 and 2021 were years where everyone reevaluated careers and pivoted.
 Contact centers are facing labor shortage issues just like everyone else.
 As contact center leaders look ahead, attrition and turnover rates are a primary concern.
 With overwhelming remote work options available, retaining employees is more competitive than ever.
 And, maybe your agents are fed up with the lack of training and poor experience they get.

 - Give agents better tools, with fewer screens to navigate and accessible customer data.